About HsienYu Cheng (鄭先喻)

 Existence and emergence, or being seen—there are many moments in daily life we never notice.

-The experience is personal and direct, gently elevating viewers from the crowd, making them the momentary protagonist.
-Some feel surprised, some feel at ease, and some suddenly realize—this is what being seen can feel like.
-This feels playful, like being on stage, transforming ordinary movement into something extraordinary.
-And as the beam gradually fades with their departure, that illuminated moment remains in memory, like a brief reminder.
+Here, light becomes a form of witnessing — it doesn't judge or define, it simply follows.
+This seemingly simple act reminds us: perhaps existence itself is enough.
+The experience is personal and direct, gently elevating viewers from the crowd.
+Some feel surprised, some feel at ease, and some suddenly realize — this is what being seen can feel like.
+It feels playful, like being on stage, transforming ordinary movement into something extraordinary.
+And as the beam gradually fades with their departure, that illuminated moment lingers in memory, like a quiet but lasting mark.

-In this era filled with sensing systems, the work invites contemplation on what "being seen" means—is it affirmation, the bestowal of meaning, or the loss of anonymity's shelter?
+In an era saturated with sensing systems — where tracking has become invisible infrastructure — the work invites contemplation on what "being seen" truly means: affirmation, the bestowal of meaning, or the loss of anonymity's shelter?
 Being seen is not merely confirmation of existence, but may be the completion of existence itself.
-It can be recognition, the beginning of dialogue, our way of connecting with the world, and the moment we declare "I am here."
-When we leave the beam and return to shadow, our understanding of ourselves may have already changed.
+It can be recognition, the beginning of dialogue, our way of connecting with the world, and the moment we declare: I am here.
+When we leave the beam and return to shadow, our understanding of ourselves — and of the systems watching us — may have already changed.

 Close